Cubulating Surface-by-free Groups: Introduction

-\begin{theorem} Let $Q$ be a subgroup of $MCG(S)$ and $\sigma$ a non-separating simple closed curve on $S$ satisfying the following conditions: \begin{enumerate} \item {\it Tight tree:} The orbit map $q \to q.\sigma$, $q \in Q$ extends to a $Q-$equivariant isometric embedding $i$ of a tree $T_Q$ into $\CC(S)$ such that $T_Q/Q$ is a finite graph; \item {\it Large links:} $d_{\CC(S\setminus i(v))} (i(v_1), i(v_2)) \gg 1$, for any vertex $v$ of $T$ and distinct neighbors $v_1, v_2$ of $v$ in $T$. \item {\it Homologous curves:} All vertices of $i(T)$ are homologous to each other. \item {\it subordinate hierarchy paths small:} Hierarchy geodesics supported in $\CC(S\setminus w_1 \cup w_2)$ subordinate to the geodesics in $\CC(S\setminus i(v))$ (Item (2) above) are uniformly bounded. \end{enumerate} Then $Q$ is convex cocompact.
+\begin{theorem} Let $Q$ be a subgroup of $MCG(S)$ isomorphic to the free group $F_n$, and $\sigma$ a non-separating simple closed curve on $S$ satisfying the following conditions: \begin{enumerate} \item {\it Tight tree:} The orbit map $q \to q.\sigma$, $q \in Q$ extends to a $Q-$equivariant isometric embedding $i$ of a tree $T_Q$ into $\CC(S)$ such that $T_Q/Q$ is a finite graph; \item {\it Large links:} $d_{\CC(S\setminus i(v))} (i(v_1), i(v_2)) \gg 1$, for any vertex $v$ of $T$ and distinct neighbors $v_1, v_2$ of $v$ in $T$. \item {\it Homologous curves:} All vertices of $i(T)$ are homologous to each other. \item {\it subordinate hierarchy paths small:} Hierarchy geodesics subordinate to the geodesics in $\CC(S\setminus i(v))$ (Item (2) above) are uniformly bounded. \end{enumerate} Then $Q$ is convex cocompact.
 For the induced exact sequence of hyperbolic groups, $G$ admits a quasiconvex hierarchy and hence is cubulable and virtually special. \end{theorem}

-We now describe fairly explicitly a way of constructing groups $Q$ (and hence $G$) as in Theorem \ref{maineg1}.
+{ In Theorem \ref{maineg0} above, the conclusion that $Q$ is convex cocompact follows just from hypothesis (1) and is due to Kent-Leininger \cite{kl-coco} and Hamenstadt \cite{hamen}.} We now describe fairly explicitly a way of constructing groups $Q$ (and hence $G$) as in {Theorem \ref{maineg0}}.
 We shall use the notion of subsurface projections from \cite{masur-minsky2} (the relevant material is summarized in \cite[Section 2.2]{mahan-hyp}).
 We also restrict ourselves here to the case $n=2$ for ease of exposition.
 Let $\gamma_1, \gamma_2$ be two tight geodesics of homologous non-separating curves stabilized by pseudo-Anosov homeomorphisms $\Phi_1, \Phi_2$ constructed as in Proposition \ref{qchierarchyin3m}.
 Further assume without loss of generality that both $\gamma_1, \gamma_2$ pass through a common vertex $v$ (this can be arranged after conjugating $\Phi_2$ by a suitable element of $MCG(S)$ for instance).
 Note that $\gamma_1= \gamma_2$ and $\Phi_1 = \Phi_2$ are allowed in the construction below.
 Thus, the data of a single 3-manifold constructed as in Proposition \ref{qchierarchyin3m} above allows the construction below to go through.
 For $j=1,2$, we denote the vertex sequence of $\gamma_j$ by $v_{ij}$, $i \in \Z$.